tazz4843/serenity-rs_boilerplate/README.md

+# WARNING
+This has not been updated in years.
+Do not use it.
+You should now instead view the official serenity examples and use poise instead.

 # `serenity-rs` Boilerplate

 This is a nice little bot template you are free to use in your bots for whatever reason.